-AARP lists some important facets in creating a new, positive habit.
+AARP lists six important facets of creating a new, positive habit.
 Here are the top three:

-- Find your trigger.
-When an actor lights a cigarette in a TV show or movie, do you feel compelled to smoke as well?
+Find your trigger: When an actor lights a cigarette in a TV show or movie, do you feel compelled to smoke as well?
 When you are stressed, do you use food to bring comfort?
-Do you eat your feelings?
 These are questions to ask yourself because when you identify what action or emotion causes a bad reaction, you can then consciously avoid that action or become aware of those feelings.

-- Exchange bad habits for good habits.
-The feeling when you plop your behind in a recliner after a long day is amazing, but it only lasts a moment.
+Exchange bad habits for good habits: It feels amazing when you plop down in the recliner after a long day, but that feeling only lasts a moment.
 Instead, increase your endorphins and do something good for your body by going for a walk around the block.

 Taking better care of yourself might be one item on your list of resolutions.
-If you’re a family caregiver, finding the time to do so can be tricky.
+If you’re a family caregiver, finding the time to do so can seem impossible.
 That’s where ComForCare/At Your Side Home Care can help.
 We can provide respite care so you have more time to form those new, healthy habits.
-Make a call to ComForCare/At Your Side at 800-886-4044 and get the support you need to implement your New Year’s resolution.
-Our elite caregivers can provide in-home care so you and your loved ones can live your best life possible.